 Dangers Associated With Fleas

 Flea bites can be miserable, itchy annoyances.
 They can also produce more than itching.
-Fleas may transmit diseases and parasites to both people and pets, that’s not The major danger of having fleas living in and around your home is the diseases and parasites that they can transmit to both you and your pets.
+The major danger of having fleas living in and around your home is the diseases and parasites that they can transmit to both you and your pets.
 Fleas are considered to be in-between hosts for tapeworm and rodent tapeworm.
 Flea larvae will feed on tapeworm segments that have been dropped on the ground, the eggs of the tapeworm then start to develop in the flea body.
 When your pet starts to lick and groom itself to get rid of the fleas they will inevitably swallow some of the fleas and then become infected with the tapeworm, where it will develop in their intestines.
 Fleas will also spread tapeworm to humans in much the same manner.
 Diseases that fleas can transmit include plague and murine typhus.
 Excessive scratching of flea bites can lead to skin infections.

 If you’re a pet owner you’ve probably noticed Fido or Fluffy scratching incessantly.
 That’s a pretty good indication that fleas have landed on your pet and probably inside your home.
 Take a look through your pet’s hair for these small insects.
-They move quickly so you are likely to see them one second and and in the next moment they’ll be gone.
+They move quickly so you are likely to see them one second and in the next moment, they’ll be gone.
 Another sign of a flea infestation is finding flea dirt (feces) in areas around your home.
-Flea dirt has a similar appearance to coarse black pepper or coffee grounds; it is often found in carpets, bedding both human and pet, on rugs and in furniture.
-Of course flea bites on you or your family members is also an indication of a flea problem.
+Flea dirt has a similar appearance to coarse black pepper or coffee grounds; it is often found in carpets, bedding both human and pet, on rugs, and in furniture.
+Of course, flea bites on you or your family members are also an indication of a flea problem.

 Flea Prevention Tips From American Pest Solutions